 - Exhibitors must be a paid member of the AJSA and must be 7 as of Jan.
 1, 2021, and not have had their 22nd birthday as of Jan.
 1, 2021

 - Entries must be completed by May 1, 2021.
 Late entries accepted online after May 1 and no later than May 15, 2021.
 Entries are online ONLY.

 - Animals must be officially registered to the one person who will be showing it at Junior Nationals by May 1, 2021.

 - Animals must be in the name of only ONE individual junior member to be eligible to show. (no farm name allowed)

-- You must have registration papers AND health papers at check-in.
+- You must have registration papers and health papers for all animals at check-in.

 - General health requirements for the state in which the show is held will be followed.
 Current health papers must accompany the animals at the show.

 - All members of the AJSA in attendance at the Junior National are expected to conduct themselves in a manner becoming an AJSA member and abide by the on-site directives of the facility, ASA staff and/or host state.
 Violations of these standards include, but are not limited to: misrepresentation of animals, vandalism, theft, fighting, unsportsmanlike conduct, failure to comply with the directives of officials, being under the influence of intoxicating or prohibited substances, or willful violation of rules.
-Failure to cohere to the above regulations may lead to disciplinary actions, which may include expulsion from the event at the discretion of the AJSA/ASA staff and/or a disciplinary committee.
+Failure to cohere to the above regulations may lead to disciplinary actions, which may include expulsion from the event at the discretion of the ASA staff and/or ASA executive board.